Hiwassee Island: Latter settlement

-The last native people to inhabit the island were a small group of Cherokee, from the late 18th century into the 19th century.
+The last native people to inhabit the island were a small group of Cherokee from the late 18th century into the 19th century.
 The Cherokee were led by Chief John Jolly (also known as Oolooteeskee).
 In 1809, Sam Houston came to live with the Cherokee.
 He later married Jolly's niece, Diana Rogers Gentry.
 They cultivated corn and assimilated ways of Anglo-Europeans, such as establishing a constitution and treaties, as well as printing a newspaper called the Phoenix.

 The Cherokee had developed a loose sociopolitical "tribal state", where earlier settlements of the late prehistoric (before 1550) and early historic periods (from 1550) had a more autonomous village-ceremonial-center groupings.
 There were three Cherokee historic districts by the early 19th century.
 1) Ridge and Valley, or Overhill town, including Hiwassee Island, 2) Piedmont, or Lower Cherokee and 3) Blue Ridge, or Middle Cherokee districts.
 The Overhill towns were located in Ridge and Valley area of southeastern Tennessee, northwestern Georgia, and northeastern Alabama.
 There were different dialects for each of these districts.
 Western or Otali dialect was spoken in Tennessee in the Overhill districts.

-Hiwassee Complicated Stamped pottery, a common material tradition of the Cherokee, with a long history in the Georgia Piedmont region, suggests that the "Cherokee culture was the end product of a long, continuous, and multilinear development in the South Appalachian region."
-It is among the Southern Appalachian pottery of the Mississippian culture and it is very similar to the Etowah Complicated Stamped pottery of the Etowah Indian Mounds culture of Georgia.
-The only difference is that the pottery from Hiwassee Island is tempered with finely to medium ground shell instead of sand or grit.
+Hiwassee Complicated Stamped pottery, a common material tradition of the Cherokee with a long history in the Georgia piedmont region, suggests that the "Cherokee culture was the end product of a long, continuous, and multilinear development in the south Appalachian region."
+It is among the Southern Appalachian pottery of the Mississippian culture and is very similar to the Etowah Complicated Stamped pottery of the Etowah Indian Mounds culture of Georgia.
+The difference is that the pottery from Hiwassee Island is tempered with finely to medium ground shell instead of sand or grit.
 Known vessels include bowls with rounded bases and globular jars.
 The use of ground shell to temper pottery, as well as abundance of plain surface finish, distinguishes the pottery of Overhill towns from Lower (Piedmont) and Middle Cherokee (Blue Ridge Mountain) districts.
 All three of the historic Cherokee districts produced complicated stamping pottery.

-Return J. Meigs Sr. was an Indian agent for the Cherokee from 1801 to 1823, when he died.
+Return J. Meigs Sr. was an Indian agent for the Cherokee from 1801 to 1823.
 He encouraged education, such as the establishment of the Brainerd Mission in what is now Chattanooga.
 He was respected by the Cherokees until they grew frustrated by the degree of white encroachment of their lands.
 As the result of westward expansion of white Americans, the tribe left the island in 1818.
 The Calhoun Treaty of 1819 ceded the land to the United States.
 Most of the remains of the former village are a couple of feet below ground.

 Cherokee Removal Memorial Park

-The Cherokee Removal Memorial Park, overlooking Hiwassee Island, was established to honor the relationship between Sam Houston and Native Americans who lived in Tennessee, Arkansas, and Oklahoma.
-It is located near Dayton, Tennessee and the confluence of the Tennessee and Hiwassee Rivers.
+The Cherokee Removal Memorial Park, overlooking Hiwassee Island, was established to honor the relationship between Houston and Native Americans who lived in Tennessee, Arkansas, and Oklahoma.
+It is located near Dayton, Tennessee, and the confluence of the Tennessee and Hiwassee Rivers.